 The share capital of a company represents the way in which ownership is established within a company.
 Although any business starts with a certain number of shares, distributed amongst the shareholders, further shares can be added to increase the value of the company.

-Authorized share capital in Ireland
+The authorized share capital in Ireland

-Issued share capital in Ireland
+The issued share capital in Ireland

 The issued share capital represents the value that is being paid by the shareholders; regardless of the business incorporation you chose for your company, the issued share capital (ISC) must be smaller than the authorized share capital.
 The ISC represents the value that the shareholders may have to pay, in the situation in which the business may not succeed.

 Modifications to a company’s share capital are to be notified to the Companies Registration Office (CRO).
 Our team summarizes some of the situations in which this may be required:

 - any new allotment of shares is notified to the CRO via a special form within one month of the date on which the allotment took place (valid for companies limited by shares and companies limited by guarantee that have a share capital);